goto-engineering/blackjack/README.md

 ## Known issues

 1. Splitting is currently not implemented.
-2. Burn card is missing after shuffle.

 ## Nice to have features

-1. Can't adjust Blackjack pay, fixed at 3-to-2.
+1. Configure Blackjack payout
-2. Can't configure dealer to hit on soft 17.
+2. Configer if dealer hits on soft 17
-3. Insurance.
+3. Insurance
-4. Count number of hands played.
+4. Count number of hands played
+5. Feedback on Basic Strategy